dmill-bz/gremlin-php/README.md

 echo $serializer->getMimeType(); // application/json

 $db->message->registerSerializer('namespace\to\my\CustomSerializer', TRUE); // sets this as default
-$serializer = $db->message->getSerializer(); // returns an instance the CustomSerializer serializer (default)
+$serializer = $db->message->getSerializer(); // returns an instance of the CustomSerializer serializer (default)
-$serializer = $db->message->getSerializer('application/json'); // returns an instance the JSON serializer
+$serializer = $db->message->getSerializer('application/json'); // returns an instance of the JSON serializer
 ```
 You can add many serializers in this fashion.
-When gremlin-server responds to your requests, gremlin-client-php will be capable of using the appropriate one to unserialize the message.
+When gremlin-server responds to your requests, gremlin-php will be capable of using the appropriate one to unserialize the message.

 API
 ============